Decision Tree Analysis: the Process, an Example and a Template

-This article describes the Decision Tree Analysis in a practical way.
+Decision Tree Analysis: this article describes the Decision Tree Analysis in a practical way.
+Next to what it is, this article also higlights the process, the “What if” thought, Visualization and Representation, a practical Decision Tree Analysis example.
+This article also contains a downloadable and editable template.
 After reading you will understand the basics of this powerful decision making and process analysis approach.
+Enjoy reading!

 What is a Decision Tree Analysis?

-A Decision Tree Analysis is created by answering a number of questions that are continued after each affirmative or negative answer until a final choice can be made.
+A Decision Tree Analysis is created by answering a number of questions that are continued after each affirmative or negative answer until a final choice for a complex decision can be made.

 Decision making process

 The Decision Tree Analysis tool is a scientific model and is often used in the decision making process of organizations.
 When making a decision, the management already envisages alternative ideas and solutions.

 By using a decision tree, the alternative solutions and possible choices are illustrated graphically as a result of which it becomes easier to make a well-informed choice.

 This graphic representation is characterized by a tree-like structure in which the problems in decision making can be seen in the form of a flowchart, each with branches for alternative choices.

 The Decision Tree Analysis makes good use of the ‘what if’ thought.
 There are several alternatives that consider both the possible risks and benefits that are brought about by certain choices.